 Dalia Dippolito was arrested, and during the whole period of the investigation, she maintained the stance that she was innocent.
 In her first trial in 2011, she was sentenced to 20 years in prison for solicitation of first-degree murder.
 However, it was overturned in an appellate court.
 This would then grant her another retrial.

 The retrial in 2016 resulted in a hung jury of 3-3.
-In the third trial, however, she was found guilty by the jury and was sentenced to 16 years in prison, though the prosecution demanded that she be sentenced to 30 years behind bars.
-The reason given by the judge was that he took into consideration the years Dippolito spent under house arrest before the verdict was passed.
+In the third trial, however, the jury found her guilty and sentenced her to 16 years in prison, though the prosecution demanded that she be sentenced to 30 years behind bars.
+The judge’s reason was that he took into consideration the years Dippolito spent under house arrest before the verdict was passed.

 There were several claims, testimonies, and theories that hovered around the whole case.
 One was that Dalia had slipped anti-freeze in Michael’s tea, which he spat out.
 In addition to this, Michael testified during the trial that Dalia had planted drugs in his car, to get him arrested for violating probation rules.
 Michael Dippolito is a convicted conman who was on probation when he met and married Dalia.
 He also divorced his earlier wife to get married to her.
 The reason for the first mistrial was due to the presentation of the anti-freeze testimony, as it was earlier decided that it wouldn’t be used in court.